shufanchen/Image-classification-of-different-dog-breeds-based-on-ResNet/README.md

 # Image-classification-of-different-dog-breeds-based-on-ResNet
+## Lecturer: Prof.Tom Rainforth   https://www.robots.ox.ac.uk/~twgr/
+Workshop Lecturer: DPhil Pramit Saha   https://eng.ox.ac.uk/people/pramit-saha/

-Group Leader: ShuFan Chen
+Group Leader: ShuFan Chen (University of Science and Technology of China)

-Group Members: WenJie Shen, XinYi Li, Jing Xu, JingHan Liu.
+Group Members: WenJie Shen (USTC), XinYi Li (USTC), Jing Xu (University of Ningbo, Nottingham), JingHan Liu (USTC).

 This is the assignment for Oxford Summer Course on ML 2023.
+Our model ranked second place in the Kaggle competition.
+Please visit the Overleaf version at https://www.overleaf.com/read/gwmzwyhsgttv.

+Acknowledgment: Many thanks to Prof.Rainforth, Dr.Saha, Ms.Jia, Chris, Ryan, and all the workers at St.Antony's College and the University of Oxford.
+We enjoyed studying and living in Oxford :)